TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

 GPT-Oracle Ultra processes user commands and messages, responding accordingly.
 Three commands are essential to its functionality: `!save_key`, `!ask`, and `!draw`.

-- `!save_key`: This command followed by the API key helps in storing the API key securely in a SQL database.
+- `!save_key`: This command, followed by the API key, helps in storing the API key securely in a SQL database.
 - `!ask`: A command followed by a question triggers GPT-4, providing detailed responses to your queries.
-- `!draw`: This command followed by a prompt enables DALLE 2, creating unique images based on your input.
+- `!draw`: This command, followed by a prompt, enables DALLE 2 creating unique images based on your input.

 ---